 When You Leave Hamilton: Email & Network Account Options

-When Will my email account be deleted?
+When will my email account be deleted?

-- Employee email accounts will be deactivated at the end of the day (4:30 p.m.) on the last day of employment.
+- Employee accounts will be deactivated at the end of the day (4:30 p.m.) on the last day of employment.

-WHAT happens when my account is deleted?
+What happens when my account is deleted?

-- You will lose access to Google services tied to your Hamilton email account.
-Impacted services include Gmail, Contacts, Calendar, Drive, Hangouts, Keep, Blogger, Google+, Google Maps, YouTube, etc.
+- You lose access to Google services tied to your Hamilton email account, including:

-- Once your account is physically deleted, you will lose all documents and data from services tied to your Google Account.
-Everyone with whom you may have shared Google files will also lose access to them unless you make them the owner of the file.
-You can also export your data using Google Takeout.
+- You will lose all documents and data from services tied to your Google Account.
+Everyone with whom you may have shared Google files will also lose access to them unless you make them the owner of the file prior to deactivation.

 What happens if I miss the deadline to transfer my mail to another account?

 Although your account is deactivated on the deadline date, your data is not removed from Google's server for another 30 days.
 LITS may be able to grant a brief extension under extenuating circumstances.

 Once the 30-day grace period has passed, your data will be unrecoverable.